vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Building VyOS
 =============

-This will guide you though the process of building a VyOS ISO yourself using Docker_ and works best on a fresh installation of Debain 8 (Jessie).
+This will guide you though the process of building a VyOS ISO using Docker_.
+This process has been tested on clean installs of Debian Jessie, Stretch, and Buster.

-.. note:: Starting with VyOS 1.2 the developers have decided to change their release model.
-VyOS is now **free as in speech, but not as in beer**, meaning that while VyOS is still an open source project, the release ISO's are no longer free and can only be obtained via subscription, or by contributing to the community.
-Since the source code is still public you can build your own ISO using the process described here.
+.. note:: Starting with VyOS 1.2 the release model of VyOS has changed.
+   VyOS is now **free as in speech, but not as in beer**.
+This means that while VyOS is still an open source project, the release ISOs are no longer free and can only be obtained via subscription, or by contributing to the community.

+   The source code remains public and an ISO can be built using the process outlined here.

-Installing Docker_ and it's prerequisites
+Installing Docker_ and prerequisites

 .. code-block:: sh